 At the beginning of this project, the Elektra bakery shop was part of a family-run chain of bakeries in need of redefining their brand.
 The company was ready to start with an overhaul of the bakery interior design of their shop in Edessa, Greece, focusing on a clean look with quality materials that would serve as a background for their food products.
 This particular space was small, covering only 377 square feet, but conveniently located on the corner of the main pedestrian street.

-A rigorous design language was developed for the bakery combining a long marble food counter acting as a monolithic focal point of the spatial arrangement and stylish Tom Dixon lights with the industrial Tolix chairs as hip elements.
+The design plan included a long marble food counter as the main focal point, shining under the stylish monochromatic Tom Dixon lights and surrounded by industrial Tolix chairs as hip elements.

 To see more images of this bakery design click HERE.

-Also, take a look at “Branding By Interior” e-book, the only book written on this subject at this time.
-It brings insight on how you can turn your business into a market-dominating competitor by using human cognitive responses.
+Also, take a look at the “Branding By Interior” e-book, the only book written on this subject at this time.
+It brings insight into how you can turn your business into a market-dominating competitor by using human cognitive responses.